Samic8/samdawson.dev/src/articles/styled-components-module-target.md

 date: "2020-06-03"
 ---

+> **Update:** I later discovered that the real problem was styled-components v5.
+By downgrading to v4 the issue went away.

 > "I spent all day on this" - Me

 Styled Components, Gatsby, a component library — which also used styled-components — were the trio that caused this type of day.